 Complete the nursing major in four years by following this guideline for course selection beginning fall 2019 and after.

 General tuition and room and board increases will be added each year.
 Additional fees for nursing students will be applied in the second and third years.
-As a reminder, institutional financial aid does not cover books, uniforms or any other charges outside of tuition.
+As a reminder, institutional financial aid does not cover books, uniforms or clinical and lab fees.

 At Bluffton you will find:

-- Outstanding liberal arts and advanced nursing education coupled with top quality technical nursing education in a dual-degree nursing program in collaboration with Northwest State Community College
+- Outstanding liberal arts and advanced nursing education coupled with top quality technical nursing education in a dual-degree nursing program in collaboration with Rhodes State College

 - Clinical fieldwork experiences in a variety of community health care settings